 Experience Waipi'o Valley for just $295 for up to three people (only $50 for each additional person).
 Register Now to secure your preferred date.

-A Waipi'o Valley horseback ride might just be the best way to enjoy this magnificent valley.
-Exploring Hawaii on horseback is the stuff dreams are made of, and of all the islands, the Big Island offers some of the best.
+A Hawaii horseback ride is the stuff dreams are made of.
+Of all the Hawaiian Islands, the Big Island has some of the best.
+Waipi'o Valley tours on horseback are a great way to enjoy this magnificent valley.
 Your ride begins at Waipi'o Valley Artworks in Kukuihaele, less than a mile east of the Waipi'o overlook off Highway 240.

 Two options are available.
 To ride in the valley itself, riders are transported by 4WD van to the corral on the valley floor where the ride begins.
 This beautiful Waipi'o Valley horseback ride takes riders deep into the valley, through thick jungle with stream crossings and incredible views.